jsjoel/TradingAI/README.md

 ## **General Information:**

-- This project is a Python-based application for identifying handwritten digits using machine learning techniques.
+- This project is a Python-based application for executing trades depending upon the real-life events.
-- It utilizes a trained model to accurately predict the digit from an input image.
+- It utilizes a finbertAI from hugging face fro the sentiment analsysis of the news
-- CNN based approach
+- It utilizes alpaca paper trade api for the paper trade on which we use the algorithm

 ## **Features:**

-1. Accurately recognizes handwritten digits (0-9).
-2. Easy-to-use interface for both single and batch digit recognition.
-3. Provides confidence scores for each prediction.

-## **Dataset:**
- - MNIST dataset
+1. Real-Time News Monitoring: The bot continuously scans news sources and social media platforms for relevant information related to financial markets and specific assets.

+2.Sentiment Analysis: Utilizes natural language processing techniques to analyze the sentiment of news articles, social media posts, and other textual data.

+3.Decision Making: Based on the sentiment analysis, the bot makes trading decisions such as buying, selling, or holding positions in specific assets.

 ## **Setup:-**

 ### **Project requirements/dependencies:**

-- Python version 3.9.6
+- Python version 3.12.2

-- Visual Studio Code version 1.60.2

 ### Extentions for Vscode: